 REC10, T.H.
-Stone Memorial St. Cost-effectiveness : The estimated cost of \$977,945 includes permitting, construction, monitoring, oversight, and contingency costs.
+Stone Memorial St. Joseph Cost-effectiveness : The estimated cost of \$977,945 includes permitting, construction, monitoring, oversight, and contingency costs.
 The costs are based on similar projects, consistent with FDEP's experience, and, in the judgment of the FL TIG, are reasonable and appropriate.
-Joseph Peninsula State Park Improvements (preferred) Goals and objectives: This project is consistent with the Provide and Enhance Recreational Opportunities Restoration Goal and underlying Provide and Enhance Recreational Opportunities Restoration Type and has a clear nexus to the injuries.
+However, these costs were based on the pre-Hurricane Michael conditions of the roadway and adjacent areas where the shared use path would be constructed.
+Peninsula State Park Improvements Goals and objectives: This project is consistent with the Provide and Enhance Recreational Opportunities Restoration Goal and underlying Provide and Enhance Recreational Opportunities Restoration Type and has a clear nexus to the injuries.
 More specifically, the project would increase and enhance tourism and recreational opportunities at the park and in Gulf County by creating bicycle/pedestrian-use infrastructure.
-Likelihood of success : This project includes planning and construction of standard trail amenities that are likely to be successfully implemented.
-These approaches have been successfully implemented by FDEP in the past and have resulted in increased recreational use.
-The FL TIG anticipates this project would have a high likelihood of success.
+Likelihood of success : This project includes planning and construction of standard trail amenities that have been successfully implemented by FDEP in the past and have resulted in increased recreational use.
+However, the FL TIG determined that this project is unlikely to be viable at this time due to the impacts from Hurricane Michael to the park, including to the park roadway and adjacent areas.
+Further, the park will need to update the Unit Management Plan and determine how best to mitigate impacts from the Hurricane.
+The FL TIG anticipates this project, at the current time, would not have a high likelihood of success.
 Avoid collateral injury: This project focuses on increasing and enhancing recreational access through infrastructure improvements.
 Appropriate BMPs and other measures would be utilized to minimize impacts to other natural resources.
 Benefits: The primary benefit of this project is to provide and enhance recreational uses through the construction of the proposed amenity.
 The shared-use path would increase recreational access and use opportunities at the park.
 Health and safety: The FL TIG does not anticipate impacts to public health and safety.
 The shared-use path would allow for safe and scenic bicycle and pedestrian access within the park, from the park entrance to the Eagle Harbor Day Use Area and primary Gulf Beach Access.
 The amenity would comply with ADA standards.
-Summary: Based on the OPA evaluation, this project was identified as a tentative preferred restoration alternative in this RP/EA.
+Summary: Based on the OPA evaluation, specifically the likelihood of success due to Hurricane Michael impacts, this project was not identified as a preferred alternative by the FL TIG at this time.